OpenTreeOfLife/reference-taxonomy/registry/README.md

 Ideally, for a given tree, we would have a way to assign registrations (or their ids) to compatible nodes in the tree, with no registration assigned to two different nodes.
-The assignment map would be used when annotating a node, and a resolution map (in the opposite direction) would resolve a registration id assigned to a node back to the node again when an annotation using that id is encountered.
-When applying an annotation to a tree different from the one against which it was created (such as a successor version of a taxonomy), there might be a node in second tree compatible with the registration id, in which case we can take both nodes (the one in the firstree, and the one in the second) to stand for the same clade.
+The assignment map would be used to generate an id when annotating a node, and a resolution map (in the opposite direction) would resolve a registration id assigned to a node back to the node again when an annotation using that id is encountered.
+When applying an annotation to a tree different from the one against which it was created (such as a successor version of a taxonomy), there might be a unique node in second tree compatible with the registration id, in which case we can take both nodes (the one in the firstree, and the one in the second) to stand for the same clade.

 An injective mapping from nodes to compatible registrations is not always possible.
-For example, the registry may contain no registrations compatible with a given node, or there may be ambiguity, i.e. no unique compatible node for a registration.
+For example, the registry may contain no registrations compatible with a given node, or there may be ambiguity, i.e. multiple nodes compatible with a registration.
 Usually (always?
 I don't know) it is possible, however, to obtain an injective mapping by extending the registry with new registrations for nodes that do not map or map ambiguously.
 Ordinarily, when assigning registrations to